Loyalist (American Revolution): Emigration

+United States citizens

-The great majority of Loyalists never left the United States; they stayed on and were allowed to be citizens of the new country.
+The great majority of Loyalists never left the United States; they stayed on and were allowed to be citizens of the new country, retaining for a time the earlier designation of "Tories".
 Some became nationally prominent leaders, including Samuel Seabury, who was the first Bishop of the Episcopal Church, and Tench Coxe.
-There was a small, but significant trickle of returnees who found life in Nova Scotia and New Brunswick too difficult.
+There was a small but significant trickle of returnees who found life in Nova Scotia and New Brunswick too difficult.
 Perhaps 10% of the refugees to New Brunswick returned to the States as did an unknown number from Nova Scotia.
 Some Massachusetts Tories settled in the Maine District.
 Nevertheless, the vast majority never returned.
-Captain Benjamin Hallowell, who as Mandamus Councilor in Massachusetts served as the direct representative of the Crown, was considered by the insurgents as one of the most hated men in the Colony, but as a token of compensation when he returned from England in 1796, his son was allowed to regain the family house.
+Captain Benjamin Hallowell, who, as Mandamus Councilor in Massachusetts, served as the direct representative of the Crown, was considered by the insurgents as one of the most hated men in the Colony, but as a token of compensation, when he returned from England in 1796, his son was allowed to regain the family house.

-Alexander Hamilton enlisted the help of the Tories (ex-Loyalists) in New York in 1782–85 to forge an alliance with moderate Whigs to wrest the State from the power of the Clinton faction.
-Moderate Whigs in other States who had not been in favor of separation from Britain but preferred a negotiated settlement which would have maintained ties to the Mother Country mobilized to block radicals.
-Most States had rescinded anti-Tory laws by 1787, although the accusation of being a Tory was heard for another generation.
+In many states, moderate Whigs, who had not been in favor of separation from Britain but preferred a negotiated settlement that would have maintained ties to the Mother Country, aligned with Tories to block radicals.
+Among these was Alexander Hamilton in 1782–85, to wrest control of New York State from the faction of the George Clinton.
+Most states had rescinded anti-Tory laws by 1787, although the accusation of being a Tory was heard for another generation.
 Several hundred who had left for Florida returned to Georgia in 1783–84.

-South Carolina which had seen a bitter bloody internal civil war in 1780-82 adopted a policy of reconciliation that proved more moderate than any other state.
-About 4500 white Loyalists left when the war ended, but the majority remained behind.
+South Carolina, which had seen a bitter, bloody internal civil war in 1780–82, adopted a policy of reconciliation that proved more moderate than any other state.
+About 4,500 white Loyalists left when the war ended, but the majority remained.
 The state government successfully and quickly reincorporated the vast majority.
 During the war, pardons were offered to Loyalists who switched sides and joined the Patriot forces.
 Others were required to pay a 10% fine of the value of the property.
 The legislature named 232 Loyalists liable for the confiscation of their property, but most appealed and were forgiven.

-In Connecticut much to the disgust of the Radical Whigs the moderate Whigs were advertising in New York newspapers in 1782-83 that Tories who would make no trouble would be welcome on the grounds that their skills and money would help the State's economy.
-The Moderates prevailed.
-All anti-Tory laws were repealed in early 1783 except for the law relating to confiscated Tory estates: "... the problem of the loyalists after 1783 was resolved in their favor after the War of Independence ended."
-In 1787 the last of any discriminatory laws were rescinded.
+In Connecticut, much to the disgust of the radical Whigs, the moderate Whigs were advertising in New York newspapers in 1782–83 that Tories who would make no trouble would be welcome because their skills and money would help the state's economy.
+The moderates prevailed; all anti-Tory laws were repealed in early 1783 except for the law relating to confiscated Tory estates: "... the problem of the loyalists after 1783 was resolved in their favor after the War of Independence ended."
+In 1787, the last of any discriminatory laws was rescinded.